johnwarden/jonathanwarden.com/content/theory/2024-11-20-entropy-as-uncertainty.md

 Imagine a murder has been committed.
 We don't know who did it, so there's uncertainty.
 If there are only two people who could have done it (Colonel Mustard and Professor Plum), the uncertainty is limited.
 With ten possible suspects, the uncertainty increases.
 If there's only one person who could have done it, there's no uncertainty.

-Thus, a straightforward way to quantify uncertainty is **the number of possibilities**.
+Thus, a straightforward measure of uncertainty would be proportional to **the number of possibilities**.

 This works well unless the possibilities aren't equally probable.
 For example, if there are two suspects but we're 95% sure it's Colonel Mustard, there's less uncertainty.
 If we are 99.9% sure, the uncertainty is even lower.
 If we are 100% sure, it's equivalent to having only one possibility -- no uncertainty.
 Even with ten possibilities, if one is 99.99% likely, uncertainty is minimal.

-In general, **uncertainty increases with the number of possibilities** but **decreases as probabilities become more extreme**.
-Below, we'll see how these ideas are formalized in Shannon entropy.
+So we want a measure of uncertainty that **increases with the number of possibilities** but **decreases as probabilities become more extreme**.

+Below, we'll see how these criteria are met in the formula for Shannon entropy.

 ## Multiplying Possibilities

-Consider scenarios with $n$ equally probable possibilities.
-If there are two suspects, there are two possibilities-worth of uncertainty.
+Let's start by considering simple scenarios where there are $n$ equally probable possibilities.
+We'll measure entropy as **the number of possibilities**.
+If there are two murder suspects, there are two possibilities-worth of uncertainty.

-Now, suppose the murder weapon is unknown, with two possibilities (the candlestick or the lead pipe).
+Now, suppose the murder weapon is unknown, but there are also two possibilities (the candlestick or the lead pipe).
 This adds another two possibilities-worth of uncertainty.

 The total uncertainty isn't additive—it's multiplicative.
 There are $2 \times 2 = 4$ possible combinations of suspect and weapon, so the overall uncertainty is four possibilities.

 ## Log Scale

+Now *intuitively*, it feels like uncertainty should be something we can "add up".
+And further, if there is only 1 possibility, it seems like uncertainty should be zero.
+Measuring uncertainty as the log of the number of possibilities aligns better with this intuition.

-To make uncertainty additive, we use a logarithmic scale.
-The uncertainty about the suspect is $log(2) = 1$, and for the weapon, it's also $log(2) = 1$.
-The total uncertainty is $log(4)$, which equals $1 + 1$.
+So the uncertainty about the suspect becomes $log(2) = 1$, and uncertainty about the weapon is also $log(2) = 1$.
+The total uncertainty is $log(2) + log(2) = log(4) = 2$.

 A log scale is especially useful when the number of possibilities is large.
 Suppose there are 1,000,000 suspects.
 Multiplying this by possibilities for weapons, motives, times of death, etc., can yield trillions of combinations.